smsfactor/smsfactor-laravel/README.md

-# SMSFactor Client library for PHP
+# SMSFactor Package for Laravel

 The Laravel Service Provider that allows you to use [SMSFactor PHP Client library](https://github.com/smsfactor/smsfactor-php-sdk).